greenelab/greenelab.com/join/index.md

 [Contact Casey]({{ site.baseurl }}/contact) to be notified when job postings are available.

+-->

 ### Postdoctoral Researchers

-The Greene Lab welcomes applications for computational postdoctoral positions at the University of Pennsylvania Perelman School of Medicine.
+The Greene Lab welcomes applications for computational postdoctoral positions at the University of Colorado School of Medicine.
 The overarching theme of our work is to transform how we understand complex biological systems by integrating big data from diverse sources and developing computational methods that effectively model real-world processes.
-We then put these methods into the hands of every biologist, through the development of usable open source tools, and the dissemination of successful applications.
+We then put these methods into the hands of every biologist, through the development of usable open-source tools, and the dissemination of successful applications.

 #### Objectives